Non-linear Dynamics and Primordial Black Hole Formation During Kination

 The standard cosmological narrative begins with a period of slow-roll inflation~\cite{Guth:1980zm, Linde:1981mu, Albrecht:1982wi}, during which the dynamics are governed by a scalar field—the inflaton—rolling down a nearly flat potential.
-This phase provides solutions to the horizon and flatness problems, while also stretching quantum fluctuations of the inflaton field, which later seeds the formation of large-scale structures.After inflation ends,it is usually assumed that the inflationary sector reheats the universe by transferring most of its energy to Standard Model particles.
-This marks the beginning of the Hot Big Bang phase, initially characterized by a radiation-dominated plasma with an equation-of-state parameter $w = 1/3$, which eventually transitions to matter domination with $w = 0$, as the universe cools.
-Interestingly, there are no strong constraints on the equation of state of the universe during the period between the end of inflation and the onset of reheating.
+This phase provides solutions to the horizon and flatness problems while stretching quantum fluctuations of the inflaton field that later seed the formation of large-scale structures.
+After inflation ends, it is typically assumed that the inflationary sector reheats the universe by transferring most of its energy to Standard Model particles.
+This marks the beginning of the Hot Big Bang phase, initially characterized by a radiation-dominated plasma with equation-of-state parameter $w = 1/3$, which eventually transitions to matter domination with $w = 0$ as the universe cools.

+Interestingly, there are no strong observational constraints on the equation of state of the universe during the period between the end of inflation and the onset of reheating.
 This opens up the possibility for a variety of cosmological scenarios.
-One such possibility is that the post-inflationary--but pre-reheating--epoch is a phase during which the universe's dynamics are dominated by the kinetic energy of a rolling scalar field, which may be the inflaton or another scalar.
-This phase, referred to as \textit{kination}, was first proposed in~\cite{Joyce_1997}, characterised by equation-of-state parameter $w = 1$.
-For a more comprehensive review of kination we refer the reader to~\cite{gouttenoire2022kinationcosmologyscalarfields}.
+One such possibility is that the post-inflationary--but pre-reheating--epoch is dominated by the kinetic energy of a rolling scalar field, which may either be the inflaton or another scalar degree of freedom.
+This phase, known as \textit{kination}, was first proposed in~\cite{Joyce_1997}, characterised by equation-of-state parameter $w = 1$.
+For a more comprehensive review of kination, see~\cite{gouttenoire2022kinationcosmologyscalarfields}.

 Kination is especially relevant in the context of string theory, where ultra-light moduli fields can dominate early-universe dynamics~\cite{cicoli2023stringcosmologyearlyuniverse}.
 String cosmology models involving either the inflaton or other moduli may naturally give rise to kination if the relevant modulus potential features a steep region at the end of inflation--where the potential decreases exponentially, enabling the field to acquire significant kinetic energy--followed by a flat region where the field eventually slows down.
 What happens afterward depends on the exact shape of the potential.